anjalihansda16/Business-Performance-Report/README.md

 Customers who purchase regularly and are likely to maintain their loyalty to the business.
 - Moderate revenue contribution, with a clear peak in November and a slight dip in March and August.
 - Consistent throughout the year but shows no extreme variability like Best Customers.
+#### Big Spenders:
+Customers who spend a lot of money but may not purchase as frequently or recently as the best customers.
+- Consistent revenue generation throughout the year.
+#### Look Out Buyers:
+These customers have moderate purchasing activity, but they are at risk of becoming inactive due to declining recency or frequency.
+- Minimal contribution, with slight activity during October and November and exhibits irregular purchasing behavior.
+- Flat and declining trends in other months while no purchase after October.
+#### Lost Customer:
+Lost Cheap Customers: These are inactive customers who spent little and purchased infrequently when they were active.

+Lost Best Customers: These were once among the best customers but have stopped purchasing recently.
+- A distinct segment of customers has completely stopped purchasing, particularly during the last two months of the year (October, November, and December).
 #### Potential to Become Loyal Customers:
 These customers have shown recent interest in purchasing and could become loyal if nurtured.
 - Slow revenue growth from October, with a significant rise in November and a peak in December.